derailed/k9s/README.md

 ## Installation

-K9s is available on Linux, OSX and Windows platforms.
+K9s is available on Linux, macOS and Windows platforms.

 * Binaries for Linux, Windows and Mac are available as tarballs in the [release](https://github.com/derailed/k9s/releases) page.

-* Via Homebrew or LinuxBrew for OSX and Linux
+* Via Homebrew or LinuxBrew for macOS and Linux

    ```shell
    brew install derailed/k9s/k9s